duyvox-dev/PRJ301/README.md

 # ** LaptopsGo **

-## Convinience marketplace to trade laptop from new to used for everybody.
+## Convenience marketplace to trade laptop from new to used for everybody.

-LaptopsGo aims to provides an online marketplace with basic UI for user to quickly and easily buy and sell their product(laptop only), building a brigde to connect retail store that are looking for a platform to sell their product and buyer who want to buy a high quality product.
+LaptopsGo aims to provide an online marketplace for user to quickly and easily buy and sell their product, LaptopsGo connects retail store or inviduals who are looking for a platform to sell their product and buyer who want to buy a high quality product.

 ## Team